ooker777/docs-1/content/wikis/Quartz.md

 ### Mobile navigation

 The mobile navigation is instable and rely on a specific layout.
 Don't change the layout, order, or place of the components.

+### Sort order

+You can use the frontmatter key `order` to sort the files and folder by number.
+If not found, the sort order will use the display name.